d4v1-sudo/vigenere-cipher/README.md

-# Vigenere Cipher Python Script
+# Vigenere Cipher using Python Script

 This Python script implements the Vigenere cipher for encrypting and decrypting text based on a provided keyword.